CNMultimedia/Flite/Filmstrip/README.md

 First we lay out the labels or titles for each section.

+Note: we are not using the masking way to setup the labels since it's causing an issue in old browsers.

 Then we add `MOUSE_DOWN` events to the `up_arrow` and the `down_arrow`.

 ## `init_content()`